davidmsantos90/js-to-schematic/README.md

 - Limited to integer values
 - No dynamic memory allocation
 - No garbage collection
-- Fixed array sizes
+- Fixed array and string sizes
-- No object support (beyond arrays)
+- No object support (beyond arrays and strings)
-- No string operations
+- Strings are character arrays (no string methods like concat, substring, etc.)
 - No multi-level exception propagation across functions

 ## License